Leaping Into Memories: Space-Time Deep Feature Synthesis

 \textbf{Activation Maximization (AM)}~\cite{mahendran2016visualizing} optimizes a random noise image by gradient ascent to maximize the activation of a specific class.
 We specifically adapt~\cite{feichtenhofer2020deep} for visualizing concurrent spatiotemporal representations, as it is the only prior method for visualizing features over space and time.

-\textbf{Quantitative evaluation}.
-Table~\ref{tab:k400_accuracies} shows the average top-1 accuracies and Inception Scores (IS) obtained by both the inverted models and verifier when inferring synthesized videos.
+\textbf{Quantitative evaluation}. \Cref{tab:k400_accuracies} shows the average top-1 accuracies and IS obtained by both the inverted models and verifier when inferring synthesized videos.
 For DeepDream and AM that do not use priming, the statistics are averaged across 10 runs per class.
 In LEAPS the statistics are calculated using each video in the Kinetics validation set as stimulus.
 For both measures, LEAPS yields consistently higher accuracies and IS compared to DeepDream and AM.
-Notably, it significantly improves the verifier accuracy across all architectures.
-This demonstrates the merits of model priming as both DeepDream and AM optimize updatable inputs based solely on maximizing feature or class activations, without using the information-rich internal representations provided by the stimulus video.
-This trend is also visible in the Inception Scores obtained, as LEAPS additionally regularizes the synthesized features in order to better represent learned temporally coherent motions.
+Notably, it significantly improves the verifier accuracy across all three architectures.
+This demonstrates the merits of model priming as both DeepDream and AM optimize inputs solely by maximizing feature or class activations, without using the information-rich internal representations provided by a stimulus.
+This trend is also visible in the IS, as LEAPS regularizes the synthesized features in order to better represent learned temporally coherent motions.